Nikpolik/crypto-book/README.md

 ## Running the project

+1. `yarn install` dependencies
-To run the project you must first compile the worker running `yarn run worker` and after that start the app using `yarn start`.
+2. `yarn run worker` compile worker that fetches the data
+2. `yarn start` run the main web application

 Then the project should be running on http://localhost:3000